CoderFleet/RandomNumberGenHackClub/README.md

 ### Stage 4: Seeding and Reproducibility

 Another aspect I'm researching is how to seed the generator with specific values to reproduce the same sequence of random numbers.
 This is crucial for testing and debugging purposes, where reproducibility of results is desired.

+## After Full Info Gathering and Research

+#### 1
+To kick off, I'll start with a simple implementation using the current time as a seed.
+The core mathematics here will involve implementing a linear congruential generator (LCG) algorithm.
+This algorithm uses multiplication, addition, and modulus operations to produce a sequence of pseudo-random numbers.

+#### 2
+As I progress, I'll explore methods to improve the randomness and distribution of the generated numbers.
+This stage may involve experimenting with more advanced algorithms such as the Mersenne Twister or cryptographic algorithms like Blum Blum Shub.
+I'll dive into the mathematics behind these algorithms to understand how they achieve better randomness.

+#### 3
+Next, I'll extend the generator to produce integers and allow users to specify custom ranges for the generated numbers.
+This will require additional mathematical operations such as scaling, rounding, and possibly implementing transformation functions to map decimal outputs to integers within specified ranges.

 ---